fourieraudio/docs/manual/getting-started.md

 :::info

 In order for the audio engine to start (enabling you to install, open and plugins), the 'Primary' network socket must be connected to another device, and show a green light on the back of the unit.
+If you only have the 'Control' network socket connected, you will see a '**Heartbeat Stalled**' error in the **transform***.client software.

 :::